ManzoniGiuseppe/random_probing_security_checker/README.md

     ./rpsc --sage 'file gadget .sage' -c 'max coefficient' 'op'

-Where op can be either '--rpsCor1', '--rpsCor2', '--rpsCor3'.
+Where op can be either '--rpsCor1', '--rpsCor2', '--rpsCor3', '--rpsVraps'.

 To get the coefficient for Random Probing Composability:

-    ./rpsc --sage 'file gadget .sage' -c 'max coefficient' 'op' -t 'max number of safely leaking shares'
+    ./rpsc --sage 'file gadget .sage' -c 'max coefficient' 'op' -t 'max number of leaking shares that is considered safe'

-Where op can be either '--rpcCor1', '--rpcCor2'.
+Where op can be either '--rpcCor1', '--rpcCor2', '--rpcVraps'.

 To get informations on a gadget and an internal representation that can be used to check if it was read correctly do: